MidnightMages/AdvancedComputers/README.md

 - Most of the debug library
 - Anything that would interact with the host system (as it is meant to be sandboxed).
 Functionality like writing to disk is implemented by this mod itself, for example.
 - Type extension functions, essentially allowing for the same functionality as using __index of debug.setmetatable() for types like string, boolean, etc., but on a per-_ENV basis rather than globally.
+For more differences between JLuaVM and LuaC, see <https://wiki.ac.ghxx.dev/JLuaVM>.